11 Most Useless Job Skills Companies Don’t Want Today

 Mailrooms used to be busy hubs for offices.
 In the past, you might have been able to use your packing and shipping knowledge to get items moving through the system as quickly as possible.

-But packing and shipping skills have become more common and easier to master, thanks to the use of email as well as the availability of online programs that can print labels or track packages.
+But packing and shipping skills have become more common and easier to master, thanks to the use of email and the availability of online programs that can print labels or track packages.

 Phone support